Online Restaurant Reservation Landscape: Location Discovery, Table Booking, Delivery and Reviews

 DoorDash Marketplace is for partners that want to connect their POS systems to DoorDash service and be able to receive orders from the platform.
 Restaurateurs can use these APIs to create and manage their company details, update menus, and receive orders – all within their system.

 British food delivery company Deliveroo operates in 12 markets: 8 in Europe, 3 in Asia, and Australia.
 Based on predictive technology, Deliveroo evaluates the most efficient way of distributing orders depending on the location of restaurants, riders, and customers.
 Using machine learning, they predict the time it will take to prepare a meal.

 Their Restaurant Partner API lets the user view Deliveroo food orders live in one place, instead of having to manually input them into the restaurant’s sales system:

 - sync status showing whether or not the order was successfully sent to the restaurant’s POS (succeeded or failed);

-- prep stage describes how order preparation is going: in kitchen, ready for collection, or collected;
+- prep stage describing how order preparation is going: in kitchen, ready for collection, or collected; and

 - order details can report all orders on a certain date / at a certain time.